 a) Nature and Rate of Tax

-2) There is also imposed an additional tax upon persons engaged in the business of renting, leasing or letting rooms in a hotel at the rate of 1% of 94% of the gross rental receipts from the renting, leasing or letting, excluding, however, from gross rental receipts, the proceeds of the renting, leasing or letting to permanent residents of that hotel.
+2) There is also imposed an additional tax upon hotel operators at the rate of 1% of 94% of the gross rental receipts received by the hotel operator from engaging in business as a hotel operator, excluding, however, from gross rental receipts, the proceeds of the renting, leasing or letting to permanent residents of that hotel and proceeds from the tax imposed under subsection (c) of Section 13 of the Metropolitan Pier and Exposition Act.

-3) A hotel is any kind of building in which the public may, for a consideration, obtain living quarters or sleeping or housekeeping accommodations (e.g., hunting lodges, camps, cabins, and third-party platform rentals of apartments, houses and rooms).
+3) A hotel is any kind of building in which the public may, for a consideration, obtain living quarters or sleeping or housekeeping accommodations (e.g., hunting lodges, camps, cabins, apartments, houses and rooms).
 (For a more complete definition of "hotel", see Section 480.105.)

-4) The exclusion for permanent residents means that the tax is imposed on the business of renting rooms for use as living quarters, or for sleeping or housekeeping accommodations, when renting is done on a transient basis.
+4) The exclusion for permanent residents means that the tax is imposed on hotel operators engaging in the business as a hotel operator renting rooms for use as living quarters, or for sleeping or housekeeping accommodations, when renting is done on a transient basis.

 6) Any amount added to a taxable rental charge and collected because of the tax also represents a portion of the gross rental receipts that are subject to the tax.
 However, the tax rate, instead of being a flat 6% of total receipts, has been adjusted by the General Assembly to be 5% of 94% plus 1% of 94% of total receipts, in order to avoid the payment of tax on amounts added to rental charges because of the tax.